microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 As an example on how to add a new language definition you can look at the one for [registry files](/src/common/FilePreviewCommon/Assets/Monaco/customLanguages/reg.js).

-1. Add the language definition (written with [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)) to the [folder containing Monaco custom languages](/src/common/FilePreviewCommon/Assets/Monaco/customLanguages/).
+1. Add the new language definition (written with [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)) as a new file to the [folder containing Monaco custom languages](/src/common/FilePreviewCommon/Assets/Monaco/customLanguages/) (Remember the file name and the string you used for "idDefinition" as you need it later.).
 The file should be formatted like in the example below.
 (Please change `idDefinition` to the name of your language.)

 ```javascript
 export function idDefinition() {